 A beacon is an integral part of an airfield lighting system.
 The beacon projects a beam of light in two directions, 180 degrees apart.
 The optical system consists of one green lens and one clear lens.
-At civil airports such as Sonoma County, the rotating mechanism is designed to rotate the beacon to produce alternate clear and green flashes of light with a flash rate of 24-30 flashes per minute.
+At civil airports such as this Airport, the rotating mechanism is designed to rotate the beacon to produce alternate clear and green flashes of light with a flash rate of 24-30 flashes per minute.
 The main function of the beacon is to indicate the location of a lighted airport (i.e., runways, taxiways etc.).
-At Sonoma County Airport, the beacon is controlled by the Air Traffic Control Tower (ATCT) and is located on top of the control tower.
+At the Airport, the beacon is controlled by the ATCT and is located on top of the ATCT.
 No changes are planned.